 Only use IM for urgent matters to not disturb recipients.
 Depending on the situation, you need to decide if it’s urgent or not.
 Consider the following situations:

 - You found an issue checking in your source code due to conflict, and you don’t know how to merge correctly: Should use Skype to raise this issue but remember to provide enough detail for others to help you.
 A screenshot showing what lines of code conflicts will help in this case.

 - You wrote a shared method/function and you think it’s very helpful and can be reused by others in the team: Should inform all members via Skype about where to get the method and how to use it if necessary.
 Afterward, it is even better that you document it in some kind of wiki page for everyone to read when in need.

 - You saw an issue/error to which you already found the solution, and you think many will likely make this mistake: Should inform the team over Skype letting them know how to avoid it.

 - When you’re a team leader during code or progress review and you notice issues or quality problems.
 Some of them are critical and urgent, some are not: In this case, if the critical and urgent issues are not addressed immediately and team members might introduce more problems, you should call for a short meeting to address them.
 When addressing issues/problems, always provide solutions and ensure the whole team gets the point and knows how to avoid it.
 For non-urgent issues, you should document in a wiki page then inform the team.

-Besides, when using instant messaging, try to convey the whole point in a single message rather than splitting into multiple messages.
+Besides, when using instant messaging, try to convey the whole point in a single message rather than splitting it into multiple messages.